rust-lang/wg-governance/draft-rfcs/working-group-terminology.md

 6. When active work has stopped a group is "archived".

-- Archival is a not permanent state, it is only a reflection on the current status of the group.
+- Archival is not necessarily a permanent state, it is only a reflection on the current status of the group.
 A group can be "restored" at a later stage.
 - Reasons to archive:
   - Nobody in the group has time anymore or higher priority things arose.